Mazandaran University of Medical Sciences

 Mazandaran University of Medical Sciences (abbreviated as MazUMS) is a medical university in Sari, Mazandaran province, Iran.
-It is one of the top medical universities in Iran.

 MazUMS is a type I university of medical Sciences and has more 8,000 students in different programs.

 History

 Sari Higher School of Midwifery was established in 1975.
 Babol School of Medical Sciences became an independent university in 1370 and Gorgan Medical School was established in 1371.
 With the disintegration of Golestan province in 1997, Mazandaran University of Medical Sciences established in Sari city.